 The Dell Computer Support Center tool helps you to maintain your PC in real time.
 There are lots of options within this tool that is confusing to the everyday home computer user.

 This is the third of a three part series on the *My Dell software.
-It is a continuation of Part 2.
+It is a continuation of Part Two.

 Here we continue to look at some of the features I think are useful for you.
 We look at things like the Scheduled Hardware Scan, Hard Drive Status and Help And Alerts.

-Part 1 shows how to download, install and load the latest version of the software.
+Part One shows how to download, install and load the latest version of the software.

 This tutorial includes lots of supporting images to help you use software.
 The Table of Contents links below gives you the choice to hop to the part of the article that interests you the most.